DataDog/dd-trace-js/MIGRATING.md

 The use of `'dd-trace/ci/jest/env'` in [`testEnvironment`](https://jestjs.io/docs/configuration#testenvironment-string)
 is no longer supported.
-The way to instrument your `jest` tests now is by setting the `NODE_OPTIONS` environment variable to `'-r dd-trace/ci/init'`, for example, `NODE_OPTIONS='-r dd-trace/ci/init' yarn test`.
+To instrument `jest` tests now, add `'-r dd-trace/ci/init'` to the `NODE_OPTIONS` environment variable passed to the process running the tests, for example, `NODE_OPTIONS='-r dd-trace/ci/init' yarn test`.

 #### Mocha

 The use of `--require dd-trace/ci/init` as a `mocha` flag is no longer supported.
-The way to instrument your `mocha` tests now is by setting the `NODE_OPTIONS` environment variable to `'-r dd-trace/ci/init'`, for example, `NODE_OPTIONS='-r dd-trace/ci/init' yarn test`.
+To instrument `mocha` tests now, add `'-r dd-trace/ci/init'` to the `NODE_OPTIONS` environment variable passed to the process running the tests, for example, `NODE_OPTIONS='-r dd-trace/ci/init' yarn test`.

 #### Cucumber

 The use of `--require-module dd-trace/ci/init` as a `cucumber-js` flag is no longer supported.
-The way to instrument your `cucumber-js` is by setting the `NODE_OPTIONS` environment variable to `'-r dd-trace/ci/init'`, for example, `NODE_OPTIONS='-r dd-trace/ci/init' yarn test`.
+To instrument `cucumber-js` tests now, add `'-r dd-trace/ci/init'` to the `NODE_OPTIONS` environment variable passed to the process running the tests, for example, `NODE_OPTIONS='-r dd-trace/ci/init' yarn test`.

 ## 1.0 to 2.0